Lurkars/gloomhavensecretariat/README.md

 Every edition folder get concatenated to a single edition data file on build.

 Also pull requests are welcome!

+## Privacy

+This app does NOT collect ANY personal data.
+Everything runs and stays in your browser/local storage.
+For usage of the server component please go to [Gloomhaven Secretary Server#Privacy](https://github.com/Lurkars/ghs-server#privacy).

 ## Copyright / License